Logiqx/wca-ipy/docker/README.md

 #### Build

-A custom notebook image is built from notebook/Dockerfile and is a derivative of the base notebook image on [Docker Hub](https://hub.docker.com/r/jupyter/base-notebook/).
+A custom notebook image is built from notebook/Dockerfile and is a derivative of the image on [Docker Hub](https://hub.docker.com/r/jupyter/base-notebook/).
 ```dockerfile
 ARG NOTEBOOK_VERSION
 FROM jupyter/base-notebook:${NOTEBOOK_VERSION:-latest}